rpeterson87/fitness-x/README.md

 ## Description

-I have been working out for well over 10 years now.
-I started by using an old mens fitness book and notepad to track my workout data.
-I then found this guy on youtube by the name of Jeff Cavaliere
+I have been working out for more than 10 years now.
+I started by using an old men's fitness book and notepad to track my workout data.
+I then found this guy on youtube by the name of Jeff Cavaliere.
 I started watching his youtube videos and later bought his first program.
 I loved it and I have continued to used his programs to this day.
 However I also wanted to use some of his web content.
-He puts out stuff almost daily and alot of it if really good stuff.
-But I would once again be back to the old note pad to track my data.
+He puts out stuff almost daily and a lot of it is really good stuff, but I would once again be back to the old note pad to track my data.
 So I set out to build a website that could do all of the above.
-At Fitness-X you can store not only your favorite youtube workout videos.
-You can also store all of your workout data.
+At Fitness-X you can store not only your favorite youtube workout videos, you can also store all of your workout data.
 For now it is pretty straight forward but I would like to build in more features.
 But more on that later.

 # Screen shots